FranciscoOrdonez/credit-Card-Approval-Predictor-in-Python/README.md

 There are still some missing values to be imputed for columns 0, 1, 3, 4, 5, 6 and 13.
 All of these columns contain non-numeric data and this is why the mean imputation strategy would not work here.
 This needs a different treatment.

 We are going to impute these missing values with the most frequent values as present in the respective columns.
-This is good practice when it comes to imputing missing values for categorical data in general.
+This is good practice when it comes to imputing missing values for categorical data in general. to view code, go to [code](coding/missing3),

-After imputing the missing values with the most frequent values in the respective columns(view code [here](coding/missing3), the results of number of  missing values per column is as follows:
+After imputing the missing values with the most frequent values in the respective columns,  the results of number of  missing values per column is as follows:

 ![image](https://user-images.githubusercontent.com/53232113/133713791-abbba1ba-bd18-4e72-b00a-a91d380f5c5a.png)